Jasminek25/vantageAI/README.md

 # Heirline Parent Dashboard

-Vedang's parent-side product prototype for the team's shared inheritance-planning web application.
+Parent-side product prototype for the team's shared inheritance-planning web application.

 This branch deliberately contains only the parent experience.
 Aayush owns the heir dashboard and its Gemini-backed AI coach; Jasmine owns the broader shared website direction.
 The parent app exposes a documented frontend service boundary so their work can be connected without placing API keys or private backend data in browser code.